ecrum19/PasswordGenerator/README.md

 1. Clone this repo into a single directory

-2. Execute the index.html file using a web browser or node.js
+2. Execute the index.html file using a web browser

 3. Create a password!